 Search KeySavvy for the vehicle you want to buy:

-Create an account and tell your seller you want to pay online with KeySavvy:
+Sign up and tell your seller you want to pay online with KeySavvy:

-You're guaranteed to receive a clear title and be able to register the car.
+You're guaranteed to receive a clear title.

 Know the seller is who they claim and avoid buying a stolen car that you can't register.

 Instantly determine if your seller has an undisclosed loan or lien that prevents registration.

 Bank Account (ACH)

 Buyers and sellers each pay a fee of $79.
 If the vehicle has a loan, KeySavvy charges an additional $99 to pay off the loan as part of the sale.

 Buyers and sellers can split fees equally, or have one party pay all fees.

 KeySavvy processes transactions as a dealer by buying the vehicle from the seller and selling it to the buyer.
 This process enables us to verify titles, issue temporary permits and access DMV data that would otherwise be inaccessible.